Busy days at Seathwaite

 We know that car parking can be a problem at Seathwaite on busy days - here's how you can help us ease the pressure.

 The roadside at Seathwaite is a really popular place to park if you plan to visit Scafell Pike, Great Gable and other high fells in the Lakes.
-At busy times, this causes access problems for people who live there including farmers and potentially emergency vehicles. we're expecting this road to be particular busy on Armsitice Day - 11 November - when the Fell and Rock Climbing Club hold their annual remembrance service.
+At busy times, this causes access problems for people who live there including farmers and potentially emergency vehicles.
+We're expecting this road to be particular busy around midsummer's day and the August Bank Holiday.

 We are doing everything we can to find a solution for your parking needs, but it will take time.
 In the meantime, we’d like to ask everyone to do what they can to help ease the pressure of parking in the valley.